bilbofroggins/KarabinerKeyboard/README.md

 ## Instructions
 For the latest release, please check the [Releases](https://github.com/bilbofroggins/KarabinerKeyboard/releases) section of this repository.
 Download & extract the zip file.
 The app stores a yaml file behind the scenes within ~/.config/karabiner_keyboard that gets translated into a karabiner config rule called "KBKeyboard" underneath complex modifications.

 From the Keyboard panel, press the keys you want to change, or click on the key.
-You can currently either set to Keybinding, which will allow you to override the key with a single sequence or an array of "to" sequences.
+You can currently either set to Keybinding, which will allow you to override the key with a single sequence or an array of "to" sequences you can type in.
 You can also pick the layer type, which has a few types to it:

 Layer|MO = Momentary (layer will activate upon holding down the key and reset once released) Layer|LT = Layer with Tap (similar to momentary except will trigger the key press if no keys within the layer were hit) Layer|TO = Toggle (one tap toggles the layer on and you need a seperate key in the next layer to reset back)

+Then click "Merge to config" in the top right to merge it to the Karabiner-Elements config file, and you should be good to go!

 ### Limitations
 English only hardcoded default keyboard at the moment